How Pet Insurance Works and Understanding Your Options

 Building a pet emergency fund

-Even knowing the most common aliments associated with your pet can prevent a minor problem from turning into something major.
-If you decide not to buy pet insurance, make room in your budget for basic preventive care, and save money for emergencies.
+Even if you spring for pet insurance, saving up an emergency fund specifically for your pet can help you cover any surprise vet bills that insurance won't cover.
+If you decide not to buy pet insurance at all, make room in your budget for basic preventive care, and save a little extra money for emergencies.

 The rule about shopping for a policy that fits your needs also applies to shopping for affordable care.
 Your local humane society might be able to point you to a lower-cost option if your preferred veterinarian quotes a price out of your range.